-In today’s episode of the Your Health Unlocked Podcast, Tori Ford, founder and executive director of Medical Herstory, speaks with us about her mission to improve medical education, promote patient advocacy, and eliminate stigma in order to advance gender health equity.
+In today’s Your Health Unlocked Podcast episode, Tori Ford, founder and executive director of Medical Herstory, speaks with us about her mission to improve medical education, promote patient advocacy, and eliminate stigma to advance gender health equity.

 In this episode, you’ll learn:

 - Common challenges women and gender-diverse people face when accessing health care